jackdally/lre_manager/docs/IMPORT_FEATURE.md

 2. For each transaction:
    - **High confidence matches**: Review and confirm if correct
    - **Low confidence matches**: Manually review or reject
-   - **Unmatched transactions**: Add to ledger as unplanned expenses
+   - **Unmatched transactions**: Add to ledger as unplanned actuals

 ### 4. Confirm Actions
 1. **Confirm Matches**: Updates existing ledger entries with actual data
-2. **Add to Ledger**: Creates new ledger entries for unplanned expenses with null baseline/planned values
+2. **Add to Ledger**: Creates new ledger entries for unplanned actuals with null baseline/planned values
 3. **Reject Matches**: Keeps transactions unmatched for manual review

 ## Smart Matching Algorithm Details